VADITIM/Project_A/README.md

-# Project_A
+Project_A
-Project to guide myself into the Godot Engine from Unity using C#.
+A transition project designed to familiarize myself with the Godot Engine using C#, after experience with Unity.

-Shoot 'em up featuring a Top Down six-directional view with Soulsborne features.
+The game is a top-down, six-directional shoot 'em up, incorporating elements inspired by the Soulsborne genre.
+The core gameplay centers around the use of "Gauntlets," specialized arm-mounted weapons that offer two distinct attack inputs, enabling the potential for combo-based combat mechanics.